 December 1

 Ida opens the door.
-She is about 8 years old.
-Dark dry skin.
-I guess neurodermatitis.
-She has big black eyes and two advent calendars.
+She is 8 years old, black dry skin, perhaps neurodermatitis.
+She tells me, that she owns two advent calendars.
 One with chocolate and one with Lego.
 She drew the picture of the knight's castle on the door herself.
 Then we look at each other and say nothing.

 December 2

 The door of kiosk 2 is open.
-Two boys buy a beer from the owner with dyed blond hair, black eyes and tanned skin.
+Two boys buy a beer from the owner.
+She has dyed blond hair, black eyes and tanned skin.
 Apart from her in the kiosk: envelopes between packs of pringles and charcoal.
 Three refrigerators full of drinks, computers that invite you to surf the Internet, a coffee machine, a microwave, snap peas, sauerkraut, chocolate, tobacco.
 Everything in neon light.
-Turkish music comes from a screen hanging above the cash register.
+Turkish music comes from boxes nest to a screen hanging above the cash register.
 In front of it, the ice chest.

 December 4